rymoio/apps/bower_components/katan-js/README.md

 Documentation
 -------------

-Available in the [docs](https://github.com/rymoio/katan-js/tree/master/docs) directory as Markdown or PDF.
+Available in the [docs](https://github.com/rymoio/katan-js/tree/master/docs) directory.

 Dependencies
 ------------

-Requires that `raphael.js` v2.1.2+ is loaded on the page.
+Requires that `raphael.js` v2.1.1+ is loaded on the page.
 Optionally, you can load the `katan+raphael.min.js` file on your page which includes all needed features.

 Requires that `katan.css` is loaded on the page, and that the `font` directory has been copied correctly.